 We read through both registers.
 The following people have stood on top of Idaho since August 31, 1930:

-These latter two gentlemen (sic) are famous mountain climbers and they hold the time record for climbing Borah peak in four hours under adverse conditions.
-The following men were members of the U. S. geological survey party, who were engaged in mapping the Borah quadrangle in the summer of 1934: Lester C. Walker, Twin Falls; Spotty Bruce, Challis; Lyman Marden, Boise; Lee Morrisson, Sacramento; Fred Hayford, Boise; William Eskeldson, Boise; James Wilson, no address given, E. J. Hughes, Portland, and A. H. Marshall, Vancouver, Wash.
+These latter two gentlemen (sic) are famous mountain climbers and they hold the time record for climbing Borah Peak in four hours under adverse conditions.
+The following men were members of the U. S. Geological Survey party who were engaged in mapping the Borah quadrangle in the Summer of 1934: Lester C. Walker, Twin Falls; Spotty Bruce, Challis; Lyman Marden, Boise; Lee Morrisson, Sacramento; Fred Hayford, Boise; William Eskeldson, Boise; James Wilson, no address given; E. J. Hughes, Portland; and A. H. Marshall, Vancouver, Washington.

 “A Stiff Workout”

 I talked with these men after they had descended the mountain.
-They have been to the top of many high mountains in the western states, including our once “highest” Hyndman peak.
+They have been to the top of many high mountains in the western states, including our once “highest” Hyndman Peak.
 They stated that Borah offers a stiffer workout than does the average mountain.
-Ray Odle, Fort Collins.
-Colo.
-He had previously been to the summit of the famous Long’s peak of his home state.
+Ray Odle (Fort Collins, Colorado) had previously been to the summit of the famous Long’s Peak of his home state.
 His reaction was that for primitive mountain grandeur, Borah peak outclasses the scenic Colorado attraction.

 Sheep Left Behind

 We left the top after an hour and a half.
-On the way down Francis Smith asked us what we intended to do about our sheep.
-We were all rather tired and did not feel spry enough to chase these woolies down the mountain-side, but Fred was the first one to think of a creditable way to back out.
+On the way down, Francis Smith asked us what we intended to do about our sheep.
+We were all rather tired and did not feel spry enough to chase these woolies down the mountainside, but Fred was the first one to think of a credible way to back out.
 He stated that he had about decided to leave his until next year when there would be twice as many.
 This suggestion seemed very reasonable and we all subscribed to it.